 In addition to VisTrail's Pipeline interface for manipulating individual workflows, the History interface (accessed through the History button on the toolbar) contains a number of features that function on a collection of workflows.
 A vistrail is a collection of related workflows.
 As you explore different computational approaches or visualization techniques, a workflow may evolve in a lot of directions.
 VisTrails captures all of these changes automatically and transparently.
 Thus, you can revisit a previous version of a workflow and modify it without worrying about saving intermediate versions.
-This history is displayed by the VisTrails Version Tree, and different ways of interacting with the Version Tree.
+This history is displayed by the VisTrails Version Tree, and different ways of interacting with this tree are discussed in Chapter Interacting with the Version Tree.